 A basketball obsessive whose ferocious will and sublime skill forged a 20-year legacy of championships and cultural influence with the Los Angeles Lakers.

-Kobe Bryant entered the NBA straight from high school, a prodigy instantly burdened with colossal expectations.
-He embraced them, forging an identity around a ruthless, detail-oriented pursuit of greatness he called the 'Mamba Mentality'.
-Paired with Shaquille O'Neal, he powered the Lakers to a three-peat at the start of the 2000s, his audacious shot-making defining clutch moments.
-After a period of recalibration, he reclaimed the league's summit, leading his team to back-to-back titles in 2009 and 2010, earning Finals MVP honors both times.
-His career was a study in evolution, from a high-flying dunker to a master of footwork and fadeaways.
-Beyond his five rings and scoring titles, Bryant shaped a generation's approach to the game with his psychological intensity.
-His second act as a storyteller and champion for women's sports was tragically cut short, leaving a complex, indelible mark on global culture.
+Kobe Bryant powered the Lakers to a three-peat with Shaquille O'Neal at the start of the 2000s, then led them to back-to-back titles in 2009 and 2010, earning Finals MVP honors both times.
+He entered the NBA straight from high school, forging an identity around a ruthless, detail-oriented pursuit of greatness he called the 'Mamba Mentality.'
+His career evolved from high-flying dunker to master of footwork and fadeaways.
+Beyond five rings and scoring titles, he shaped a generation's approach to the game with his psychological intensity.
+His second act as a storyteller and champion for women's sports was tragically cut short in 2020.

 1965–1980